Ordering Build Queue

 Removing Builds From Build Queue

 To remove build(s) from the Queue, check the Remove box next to the selected build and confirm the deletion.
 If a build to be removed from the queue is a part of a build chain, TeamCity shows the following message below comment field: "This build is a part of a build chain".
 Refer to the Build Chain description for details.

 Also you can remove all your personal builds from the queue at once from the Actions menu.

-Since TeamCity 10.0, it is possible to remove several builds of paused build configurations from the queue.
+You can also remove several builds of paused build configurations from the queue.

 Limiting Maximum Size of Build Queue

 It is possible to limit the maximum number of builds in the queue.
 By default, the limit is set to 3000 builds.
 The default value can be changed using the

 When the queue size reaches the limit, TeamCity will pause Configuring Build Triggers.
 Automatic build triggering will be re-enabled once the queue size gets below limit.
 While triggering is paused, a warning message is shown to all of the users.